Quantum key distribution: Deprecation of quantum key distributions from governmental institutions

 In response to problem 1 above, attempts to deliver authentication keys using post-quantum cryptography (or quantum-resistant cryptography) have been proposed worldwide.
 On the other hand, quantum-resistant cryptography is cryptography belonging to the class of computational security.
 In 2015, a research result was already published that "sufficient care must be taken in implementation to achieve information-theoretic security for the system as a whole when authentication keys that are not information-theoretic secure are used" (if the authentication key is not information-theoretically secure, an attacker can break it to bring all classical and quantum communications under control and relay them to launch a man-in-the-middle attack).
 Ericsson, a private company, also cites and points out the above problems and then presents a report that it may not be able to support the zero trust security model, which is a recent trend in network security technology.

+Related physical layer technologies

+While Quantum Key Distribution (QKD) focuses on securing the generation of keys, other Physical layer security (PLS) technologies focus on shielding the high-speed transmission payload itself—including any keys contained within it.
+Emerging approaches, such as optical chaos or optical steganography, utilize spectral phase encoding to disperse the data signal, burying it within the optical noise floor.

+By rendering the raw optical waveform indistinguishable from background static, these methods prevent the physical recording of the ciphertext.
+This effectively makes the data "unharvestable" by attackers, as no valid signal can be digitized or stored for future decryption.
+Recent field trials have demonstrated this capability at 100 Gbit/s over 200 km of populated DWDM infrastructure, establishing that physical security can be maintained over standard long-haul networks without the dark fiber requirements often associated with quantum key distribution.